fzakaria/fzakaria.com/_posts/2026-06-05-the-guix-nix-abomination-leveraging-guix-derivations-in-nix.md

 Emitted Nix expression: /tmp/demo.nix
 ```

-We could do the `nix-store --realise` or we can `nix-build` the Nix expression.
+We realise the derivation with `nix-store --realise` or we can `nix-build` the Nix expression.
 Please notice that both **produce the exact same hash**: `/nix/store/rq5bc9crsg1hrr7afllzjgi7z8bl21zy-demo`.

 ```bash
 ❯ nix-build /tmp/demo.nix